MattMattV/my-stars/README.md

 ## Shell

+- [dynamodb-snapshot-containers](https://github.com/buildertools/dynamodb-snapshot-containers) - This project both wraps the DynamoDB devkit and provides a mechanism for capturing snapshots that can be attached to dependent services at test time to launch from well known states.
 - [audio_shop](https://github.com/robertfoss/audio_shop) - Your friendly neighbourhood script for mangling images or video using audio editing tools
 - [git-quick-stats](https://github.com/arzzen/git-quick-stats) - Git quick statistics is a simple and efficient way to access various statistics in git repository.
 - [fz](https://github.com/changyuheng/fz) - Cli shell plugin, the missing fuzzy tab completion feature of z